Gaza City: Palestinian control

 In September 1993, the leaders of Israel and the Palestine Liberation Organization (PLO) signed the Oslo Accords.
 The agreement called for Palestinian administration of the Gaza Strip and the West Bank town of Jericho, which was implemented in May 1994.
 Israeli forces withdrew from Gaza, leaving a new Palestinian National Authority (PNA) to administer and police the city.
 The PNA, led by Yasser Arafat, chose Gaza as its first provincial headquarters.
-The newly established Palestinian National Council held its inaugural session in Gaza in March 1996.

-In 2005, Israel withdrew its troops from the Gaza Strip and removed the thousands of Israelis who had settled in the territory.
+The newly established Palestinian National Council held its inaugural session in Gaza in March 1996.In 2005, Israel withdrew its troops from the Gaza Strip and removed the thousands of Israelis who had settled in the territory.
 (See Israel's unilateral disengagement plan of 2004.)
 Since the Israeli withdrawal, Hamas has been engaged in a sometimes violent power struggle with its rival Palestinian organisation Fatah.
-On January 25, 2006, Hamas won a surprise victory in the elections for the Palestinian Legislative Council, the legislature of the Palestinian National Authority.
+On 25 January 2006, Hamas won a surprise victory in the elections for the Palestinian Legislative Council, the legislature of the Palestinian National Authority.
 In 2007, Hamas overthrew Fatah forces in the Gaza Strip and Hamas members were dismissed from the PNA government in the West Bank in response.
-Currently, Hamas, recognized as a terror organization by most western countries, has de facto control of the city and Strip.
+Hamas, recognized as a terror organization by most western countries, has de facto control of the city and Strip.

 In March 2008, a coalition of human rights groups charged that the Israeli blockade of the city had caused the humanitarian situation in Gaza to have reached its worst point since Israel occupied the territory in the 1967 Six-Day War, and that Israeli air strikes targeting militants in the densely populated areas have often killed bystanders as well.
 In 2008, Israel commenced an assault against Gaza.
 Israel stated the strikes were in response to repetitive rocket and mortar attacks from the Gaza Strip into Israel since 2005, while the Palestinians stated that they were responding to Israel's military incursions and blockade of the Gaza Strip.
 In January 2009, at least 1,300 Palestinians were killed in the conflict.

-In November 2012, after a week of conflict between Israel and Palestinian militant groups, a ceasefire brokered by Egypt was announced on November 21.
+In November 2012, after a week of conflict between Israel and Palestinian militant groups, a ceasefire brokered by Egypt was announced on 21 November.
 In the 2014 Israel–Gaza conflict, 2,205 Palestinians (including at least 1,483 civilians) and 71 Israelis (including 66 soldiers) and one foreign national in Israel were killed, according to UN OCHA.
-According to an analysis by the New York Times, men ages 20–29, who are most likely to be militants, are most overrepresented in the death toll.

 During the 2021 Israel–Palestine crisis, the 13-story Hanadi Tower, which contained a political office of Hamas, was destroyed by an Israeli airstrike.